SquidDev-CC/plethora/configuring.md

 This section contains an option for every method which is registered with Plethora, along with a description of what that method does.
 Whilst each method has a default cost of 0, you can configure it to be whatever you feel is suitable.

+### Reloading the config file
+It is possible to reload the `plethora-core.cfg` config file by executing `/plethora reload` in the server console.
+Do note, all blacklist options require a server restart and so will have no effect on the available methods, peripherals, etc...